GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/16_2D_models.md

 2D models
 =========

 2D models in the world builder are nothing more than a cross section through a 3D model.
-This means that you need to do to be able to create a 2D model is to state in the world builder file the origin of the cross section (where x=0) and in what direction the cross section should go (the positive y direction).
+This means that what you need to do to be able to create a 2D model is to state in the world builder file the origin of the cross section (where x=0) and in what direction the cross section should go (the positive y direction).
 You can set this with the global parameter `cross section`.
 It takes two points.
 The first point is the origin, and the second point is the direction of the cross section.

 ```{note}
 Even if you have a `cross section` defined in your world builder file, you can still use it for 3D models.
 If you want to use 2D models, you will need to have a cross section defined.